Enjoy Happy Trails, the free monthly newsletter from Hiking For Her.

-A backpacking hygiene kit for women takes a little thought, and a little time, but pays off big time in the back country.
+A backpacking hygiene kit for women takes a little thought, and a little time and money, but pays off big time in the back country.

-Taking care of your skin, hair, lips and nails while on a backpacking trip makes sense in terms of your personal comfort, but also for your health and well being.
+Taking care of your skin, nails, hair, lips and mouth while on a backpacking trip makes sense in terms of your personal comfort, but also for your health and well being.

 Let's put together a backpacking hygiene kit for women, step by step.

-To follow along, imagine a small zippered pouch (or heavy duty sealable plastic bag) that we will fill with the right personal hygiene products for female hikers.
+To follow along as we discuss how to put together a backpacking hygiene kit for women hikers, imagine a small zippered pouch (or heavy duty resealable plastic bag) that we can fill up.

 If you're like me, you have lots of large bottles of skin care products in the shower, on the bathroom counter, and in cupboards.